 I find it ironic that just because someone doesn’t understand Jess that they assume she is so simple that she doesn’t understand them.
 No matter where someone falls in the spectrum of disabilities, no one likes being underestimated and Jess is no different.
 It is my belief that just because someone isn’t talking, doesn’t mean they don’t understand what you are saying.
 I hate it when this assumption is made.

 The outside world doesn’t know what to make of Jess, much less get the whole AAC thing.
 It takes a bit of explaining to bring them up to speed and this isn’t a conversation I want to have with every person I meet.
-I do feel it is important to teach others, but I don’t like speaking about Jess in front of her.
+I do feel it is important to teach others, but I don’t like talking about Jess in front of her.
 Jess doesn’t care much for social banter and prefers to converse with people that she knows.
 She prefers to use her talker after listening to a conversation before chiming in with her talker.
 It must be getting old to draw attention to yourself for the wrong reasons.
 Constantly, I have to remind myself that the majority of the world has not seen someone use an AAC device, so we are stuck in this awkward limbo.

 Yesterday when at Sam’s, Jess used her talker to order a vanilla yogurt.
 She was heard and didn’t have to repeat her request!
 Unfortunately, they were out of yogurt.
 Sigh… Even though this didn’t go as planned, it is a step in the right direction.